search engine by freefind

 Lake Mývatn is a shallow lake that was created by a large lava eruption about 2,300 years ago.
-This area is still volcanically active and our tour will bring us to lots of volcanic landforms.
+This area is still volcanically active and our tour will take us to lots of volcanic landforms.

 The lake is a habitat for numerous water birds and especially ducks.

-The name Mývatn can be translated to "the lake of midges" as mý means "midge" and vatn means "lake".
+The name Mývatn can be translated to 'the lake of midges' as mý means 'midge' and vatn means 'lake'.
 The name comes from the large numbers of midges which spend the summer over here.

 Visit Grjótagjá Cave and thermal pool that was shown on Games of Thrones